 Bond Street store is well-stocked, and the SAs are helpful and friendly.
 I suggest being direct with them about what you want.
 They are very busy, and sometimes you may sense their workload while being served.
 For hard-to-get items, many of them require manager approval and are kept in the stockroom.
 To access these items, you will need to have a stronger relationship with an SA.
 However, you can also try your luck.

 Best For: Menswear

-Hermès Sloane Street is the second largest store in London located in the heart of Knightsbridge.
-You’re surrounded by Harrods, Harvey Nichols and a range of designer brands.
-As with Bond Street you are registered with by a member of the Hermès team when you arrive and then will be asked to wait either upstairs or downstairs.
-The Sloane Street store in our opinion is the best for menswear in London and has a great amount of stock.
-In regards to bags, here is the easiest place in London to put your Wishlist.
+Hermès Sloane Street is the second-largest store in London, located in the heart of Knightsbridge.
+You are surrounded by Harrods, Harvey Nichols, and a range of designer brands.
+Similar to Bond Street, you will be registered by a member of the Hermès team when you arrive and then asked to wait either upstairs or downstairs.
+In our opinion, the Sloane Street store is the best for menswear in London and has a great amount of stock.
+When it comes to bags, this is the easiest place in London to place your wishlist.

 3. Hermès Harrods, London

 Located on the ground floor of London's most prestigious department store, you will find Hermès.
 Hermès, Chanel, and Louis Vuitton are the largest concessions within Harrods.
 On the ground floor, you will find leather goods, accessories, jewelry, footwear, and homeware.
 There is also a womenswear section on the third floor, which is the largest Hermès womenswear section in London.
 Harrods always has a large display of bags, but these are often reserved for customers.
 In Harrods, commission is based on groups rather than individuals for sales, so it will be up to the manager to decide when leather goods are released.

 Harrods also has a dedicated homeware section on the fourth floor, where you will find the largest stock of tableware pieces in the UK.
 So, if your espresso cups are not available in Bond Street, you'll have better luck finding them in Harrods.